3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 It’s really important to check intermediate output and make sure that you are retaining the rows that you need in the final output.
 For example, I’d try the first join first and see that it contains the rows that I need before adding the second join.

 Where we really start to cook with gas is when we combine JOIN with WHERE.
-Here, we’re joining procedure_occurrence and concept, with an additional WHERE where we only want those rows that have the concept_name of ’Subcutaneous immunotherapy`:
+Let’s add an additional WHERE where we only want those rows that have the concept_name of ’Subcutaneous immunotherapy`:

 ON po.procedure_concept_id = c.concept_id